ElectricGrizzly/CP1855IntroductionToProgrammingWithPython/README.md

-# CP1855 - Intorduction to Programming with Python
+# CP1855 - Introduction to Programming with Python
 ## School
 College of the North Atlantic (CNA)
 ## Program